Luzhou: Luzhou Port

 Luzhou is an important inland port serving as a transshipment point for goods heading to cities deeper into Sichuan such as Chengdu.
 Making it the largest river port in Sichuan on the upper Yangtze, with the capability to load and unload container ships.
 The Luzhou International Container Pier handled over 500,000 containers in 2016.

 Luzhou Airport

 Luzhou Lantian Airport was built in 1945 and initially provided an air route between China and India for the US Air Force during World War II.
 Services were suspended in the 1960s, but later it was used for training purposes by the Chinese Air Force.
-Major renovations and expansions were completed in January 2001, and now the airport serves direct flights to Beijing, Shanghai, Guangzhou, Kunming, Guiyang, Shenzhen, Xiamen, Hangzhou, Haikou, Changsha, Nanning, Xi'an, Daochengyading, Lanzhou, Lijiang, Nanjing, Wuhan and Zhengzhou.
+Major renovations and expansions were completed in January 2001, and now the airport serves direct flights to Beijing, Shanghai, Guangzhou, Kunming, Guiyang, Shenzhen, Xiamen, Hangzhou, Haikou, Changsha, Nanning, Xi'an, Daocheng Yading Airport, Lanzhou, Lijiang, Nanjing, Wuhan and Zhengzhou.

 The new Luzhou Yunlong Airport opened in September 2018, and all services were transferred from Lantian to the new location, 11 km north of the city.